qiboteam/qibosoq/doc/source/index.rst

 What is Qibosoq?
 ================

-Qibosoq is the server needed for integrating Qick in the Qibolab ecosystem and executing arbitrary circuits and pulse sequences.
+Qibosoq is the server that integrates Qick in the Qibolab ecosystem for executing arbitrary circuits and pulse sequences.

 Contents
 ========